jatinsinghdev/Rubik-s-Cube-Solver/README.md

 ## Requirements

-- C++ compiler with C++14 support
+* C++ compiler with C++14 support
-- CMake 3.20 or newer
+* CMake 3.20 or newer
-- Git Bash, PowerShell, or a terminal with access to the build tools
+* Git Bash, PowerShell, or another terminal with access to the build tools

 ## Build